AriaSalvatrice/AriaModules/doc/plans.md

 There are global step controls accepting trig/gates.
 Upon receiving any step control trig/gate, the module starts waiting a window of 1ms, then processes all the trigs in batch, to apply precedence and addition rules.
 This way, all sort of logic can be performed with external modules (as those add at least one sample of delay).
 Trigs sent to other parts of the module received outside the window have no effect.
 Here are the step control trigs from high to low precedence:

 - Go to a random queued step, then clear the queue.
-If queue empty and no other step trig is received, cancel the wait window.
+If queue empty, ignore.
 - Random teleport to any step
 - Random walk (wrap around)
 - Go back a step (wrap around at the start)